 Each host will offer a variety of hosting products with different features and price points.
 For most people, a shared hosting plan will work fine.
 Very few ProPhoto sites require the power or cost of a dedicated server.
 Typically, a generic shared hosting plan that runs on a Linux web server works great.
 This type of hosting offers lots of features and control, which helps when you need to troubleshoot.
 If there are tiers of speed or quality try to avoid the lowest rung.
 Choose the mid or high level option.
 You’ll be glad you did!

-Several hosts have started offering managed WordPress hosting plans, geared specifically toward WordPress sites.
+Several hosts offer managed WordPress hosting plans, geared specifically toward WordPress sites.
 These plans and servers are tailored to run WordPress, and include extra add-ins for speed, security and easy of management.
-Sometimes the price of managed hosting is similar to standard shared but there are certain hosts with plans that are much more expensive because of their far superior speed, support and features.
-Lots of our customers use WordPress managed hosting.
-The only downside is that sometimes troubleshooting can be a little more difficult.
+Sometimes the price of managed hosting is similar to standard shared but there are certain hosts with plans that are more expensive because of their far superior speed, support and features.
+Lots of our customers use WordPress managed hosting because there is no step to install WordPress – it comes pre-installed!

 Either type of plan should work.
 Discuss with your host about details.